OpenNebula/docs/source/deployment/cloud_design/open_cloud_architecture.rst

   - *with* overcommitment, however, CPU dimension can be planned ahead, using the ``CPU`` and ``VCPU`` attributes: ``CPU`` states physical CPUs assigned to the VM, while ``VCPU`` states virtual CPUs to be presented to the guest OS.

-- **MEMORY**: Planning for memory is straightforward, as *there is no overcommitment of memory* in OpenNebula.
-It is always a good practice to count 10% of overhead by the hypervisor (this is not an absolut upper limit, it depends on the hypervisor).
+- **MEMORY**: Planning for memory is straightforward, as by default *there is no overcommitment of memory* in OpenNebula.
+It is always a good practice to count 10% of overhead by the hypervisor (this is not an absolute upper limit, it depends on the hypervisor).
 So, in order to sustain a VM workload of 45 VMs with 2GB of RAM each, 90GB of physical memory is needed.
 The number of hosts is important, as each one will incur a 10% overhead due to the hypervisors.
 For instance, 10 hypervisors with 10GB RAM each will contribute with 9GB each (10% of 10GB = 1GB), so they will be able to sustain the estimated workload.
+The rule of thumb is having at least 1GB per core, but this also depends on the expected workload.

 - **STORAGE**: It is important to understand how OpenNebula uses storage, mainly the difference between system and image datastore.